nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Pinning

 :   Marking a task with higher importance/priority than others.
 Pinned tasks will always appear first in any view.

+Mutable Command

+:   Any command which causes a change in the state of the the TodoApp (E.g. add, delete, edit, pin, complete)

 ## Appendix E : Product Survey